unaffected/ruthless.heavens/README.md

 There are four primary win conditions:

 - All other players have been declared losers.
-- Immortality: Reach the peak of power via the body path
+- Immortality: Reach the peak of power via the body skill tree.
-- Omniscient: Reach the peak of power via the mind path.
+- Omniscient: Reach the peak of power via the mind skill tree.
-- Transcendent: Reach the peak of power via the soul path.
+- Transcendent: Reach the peak of power via the soul skill tree.

 ## Losing